By Kendall Blenkarn

 A TELUS team member for over 15 years, she joined TELUS Health in 2018 after her father passed away from a stroke.
 “Losing my father devastated me”, says Arianne, “I joined TELUS Health because I wanted to be more involved in transforming healthcare.
 I wanted to make a difference”.

-Little did Arianne know that at 42, a new identity she would reckon with would be someone with cancer, and her journey with the disease would invoke in her a passion to educate and raise awareness of the importance of proactively taking care of both your physical and mental health.
+Little did Arianne know that at 42, a new identity she would reckon with would be someone with cancer, and her journey with the disease would invoke in her a passion to educate and raise awareness of the importance of prevention and early detection.

 Arianne’s journey to diagnosis